top of page

 8.1 With Your Explicit Consent

-• Referral letters or clinical summaries to other services
+• Referral letters, clinical summaries, or professional documentation provided to other services

 • Insurance, occupational health, or medico-legal reports